canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

 Enable services with: pro enable <service>
 ```

-Once the Ubuntu Pro Client is attached to your Ubuntu Pro account, you can use it to activate various services,
+Once the Ubuntu Pro Client is attached to your Ubuntu Pro account, you can use
-including: access to ESM packages, Livepatch, FIPS, and CIS.
-Some features are specific to certain
+it to activate various services, including: access to ESM packages, Livepatch,
-LTS releases
+FIPS, and CIS.
+Some features are specific to certain LTS releases.